-Mr. Friedland is a New York-based partner in White & Case's top-ranked International Arbitration practice.
-A renowned practitioner, he advises clients as lead counsel and serves as arbitrator in high-stakes commercial and investment disputes around the world.
+Mr. Friedland is a New York-based partner in White & Case's International Arbitration practice.
+A renowned practitioner, repeatedly ranked as Band 1 among international arbitration practitioners, he advises clients as lead counsel and serves as arbitrator in high-stakes commercial and investment disputes around the world.

-Mr. Friedland, "one of the most respected advocates on the international scene" and "one of the leading lawyers in the world" (Chambers Global 2014), served as global head of the Firm's International Arbitration practice group from 2002 to 2019, during which time the group became the world's top-ranked international arbitration practice.
+Mr. Friedland, "one of the most respected advocates on the international scene" and "one of the leading lawyers in the world" (Chambers Global), served as global head of the Firm's International Arbitration practice group from 2002 to 2019, during which time the group became the world's top-ranked international arbitration practice.

 Mr. Friedland's leadership positions have included: American Arbitration Association (Executive Committee, 2011-14; Chair of Law Committee, 2008-14; Chair of Subcommittee on ICDR Rules revision, 2013-14, International Bar Association (Arbitration Committee Co-Chair, 2014-15), Singapore International Arbitration Centre (Court member, 2013-19), and LCIA (Court member, 2006-10).